 Oral activities continue to play an important role.
 Group oral work involves boys in the construction of more complex texts; for example drama, audiotape and videotape productions.
 Boys are encouraged to experiment with taking on different roles, persona and voices in their oral work.
 Boys are introduced to the conventions of, and involvement in, more formal and extended oral presentations such as debates, speeches and seminar presentations.
 They are introduced to the notion of shaping oral language for different purposes and audiences.

-Boys are encouraged to listen, view and read widely and, in so doing, to develop particular tastes, interests and strengths and to share their experiences of texts with other students.
+Boys are encouraged to listen, view and read widely and, in doing so, to develop particular tastes, interests and strengths, and to share their experiences of texts with other students.
 This involves the introduction of a wide range of texts including those specifically targeted at teenagers and those intended for adults.
 Boys learn to explain their understanding of and response to texts in more detail, in both informal, private forms of expression, and more formal public forms.
 Boys undertake activities intended to develop their awareness that all texts they encounter have been constructed in particular ways.
-They learn to discuss the construction of meaning in texts, using appropriate terminology and to reflect on the way in which aspects of construction can affect their response to and understanding of a text.
+They learn to discuss the construction of meaning in texts, using appropriate terminology, and to reflect on the way in which aspects of construction can affect their response to and understanding of a text.
 Emphasis is placed on evaluating the reliability of information, assessing its relevance to particular tasks and reworking its presentation for different purposes and audiences.

 Boys are provided with opportunities to develop increased control of a variety of forms of writing and to shape these for different purposes, audiences and contexts.
-They learn to produce texts for a wider range of purposes and audiences; trying out and experimenting with different genres and styles, as a way of broadening their understanding of the forms and processes of writing.
+They learn to produce texts for a wider range of purposes and audiences; trying out and experimenting with different genres and styles as a way of broadening their understanding of the forms and processes of writing.

 There is a strong focus on the processes and strategies required to develop ideas and bring work to a stage suitable for presentation to its intended audience.
 Particular attention is given to ensuring that boys are able to produce written and oral work that shows a clear command of the conventions of spelling, punctuation and grammatical construction associated with Standard Australian English.

 Boys learn how to critically analyse and evaluate texts, their construction and their values in more detail.
 They examine the ways in which texts may be constructed to appeal to particular audiences or to encourage particular responses from audiences.
-Boys understanding of the relationship between language and culture is extended through an examination of how particular texts or uses of language may reflect or reinforce particular ways of thinking.
-They begin to examine the ways in which different reading practices produce different meanings from texts and to consider the ways in which context and values may influence an audience’s reading of a text.
-As a way of developing their understanding of language students continue to reflect on, discuss and write about their own use of language and to talk about the purpose and choices involved in the oral and written texts they produce.
+Boys’ understanding of the relationship between language and culture is extended through an examination of how particular texts or uses of language may reflect or reinforce particular ways of thinking.
+They begin to examine the ways in which different reading practices produce different meanings from texts, and to consider the ways in which context and values may influence an audience’s reading of a text.
+As a way of developing their understanding of language, students continue to reflect on, discuss and write about their own use of language and to talk about the purpose and choices involved in the oral and written texts they produce.

 English is committed to fostering the pursuit of knowledge.
 It is a discipline which encourages each boy to achieve his potential and, through the promotion of wide reading and critical and creative thinking, develop a broad understanding of his own values and world views.